hchiam/learning-osi/README.md

 The process goes from the top-level concerns down to the bottom-level and back up:

 7 -> 6 -> 5 -> 4 -> 3 -> 2 -> 1 -> 2 -> 3 -> 4 -> 5 -> 6 -> 7

+Here's a list of which parts of the OSI model different protocols correspond to: https://en.wikipedia.org/wiki/OSI_model#Comparison_to_other_networking_suites (note that some things like TCP/IP and security span different layers).